andreoss/voz-mcp/README.md

 bash scripts/qa.sh
 ```

-Runs the whole gate: build, tests, clippy, a coverage floor, and live smokes
+Runs the whole gate: build, unit tests, serialized e2e, clippy, a coverage
+floor, and live smokes against the real stack — neural stdio, CLI, forced
+fallback, bounded synthesis, rate and pitch, and an offline run in a network
-against the real stack. `SKIP_SMOKE=1` stops before the smoke stages.
-The
+namespace. `SKIP_SMOKE=1` stops before the smoke stages.
-stage list is not repeated here; `doc/Pilot.adoc` and `doc/COVERAGE.adoc`
-own it.

-Provisioning a host: `doc/Provisioning.adoc`.
-User stories and what proves
-them: `doc/Stories.adoc`.

-See `doc/` for process, backlog and the coverage record, and
-`doc/adr/INDEX.adoc` for which design decisions currently hold.

 ## License

 GPL-3.0-only; see `LICENSE`.
-The speech engines run as separate processes
+The speech engines run as separate processes and
-and none of their code is linked in (`doc/adr/ADR-0009.adoc`).
+none of their code is linked in, so their own terms do not reach this binary.